Anthea M. Hartig

-Anthea M. Hartig (born 1964) is an American historian and museum administrator who is the director of the Smithsonian Institution's National Museum of American History in Washington, D.C.
+Anthea Marie Hartig (born 1964) is an American historian and museum administrator who is the director of the Smithsonian Institution's National Museum of American History in Washington, D.C.
 The Smithsonian trustees appointed Hartig as director beginning in 2019, succeeding John Gray.
 She is the museum's first female director.

 With a background in historic preservation and museums, Hartig was earlier the director of the California Historical Society.

 Early life and career

 Hartig was born in 1964 into a family with a long history in California.
 Her great-grandfather was a sheep rancher near Chino, California, and her grandfather and father both lived in the Pomona Valley in Southern California.
 Her mother's family, however, is largely based in Rhode Island.
 Hartig was raised in Rancho Cucamonga in San Bernardino County, California, where she attended and graduated from the local public school system.

 Hartig received a bachelor's degree in history from the University of California, Los Angeles, and spent part of her undergraduate career studying at the College of William & Mary in Williamsburg, Virginia.
 She received her master's degree in public history from the University of California, Riverside in 1989 and her Ph.D. in American architectural history and material culture studies from UC-Riverside in 2001.

 Hartig worked as a municipal preservation planner for more than 10 years, serving for a time as Senior Planner with the city of Riverside, California.
 She also founded her own preservation consulting firm.

 Dr. Hartig was an assistant professor of history at La Sierra University from 2000 to 2005, teaching history and cultural studies.
 She also taught graduate courses in historic preservation at UC-Riverside.
 From 2001 to 2005, she also served as chair of the California State Historic Resources Commission.